Don't presume that all diesels are bad. The latest types, for reasons listed, can be much cleaner and safer

 The testing regime (called NEDC or New European Driving Cycle) attached to that 15-year progression is more at fault than the actual emissions standards.
 The impending WLTP will change all that and is welcome.
 The WLTP standards will be accompanied by new real-world driving tests, called RDE, and it is the combination of the two that will deliver new, believable fuel consumption and emissions figures.

 Officialdom is very reluctant to offend car users in large numbers, such as by outlawing or cost-loading diesel cars they bought in good faith.
 Lobbyists say offending the motorist has in the past proven to be about the most vote-sapping action a government can take.
-Even London’s mayor, Sadiq Khan, who has loudly expressed a determination to improve London’s air quality by charging diesels £10 to penetrate the London congestion zone from October, is applying the charge to only pre-EU4 diesels, made before 2005.
+Even London’s mayor, Sadiq Khan, who has loudly expressed a determination to improve London’s air quality by charging diesels £10 to enter the London congestion zone from October, is applying the charge to only pre-EU4 diesels - those made before 2005.

 “When EU4 was introduced for 2005, the industry’s attention turned to diesel particulates,” says Mike Hawes, CEO of the SMMT.
 “By the time EU5 arrived in 2010, they were the big issue.
 NOx wasn’t seen as damaging the way it is now, but I’m definitely not saying the industry disputes the effects of NOx on human health: we’re no experts.
 Our concern shows in the speed we’ve brought anti-NOx after-treatments to market.”